yohasebe/wp2txt/README.md

 Unlike web/API access, these queries are *exhaustive* (they scan every article, not search-ranked results) and *reproducible* (pinned to a specific dump version).
 Answering "which of the 1.5M articles have X" takes milliseconds once the index is built.

+### Full-Text Search

+Add `--fulltext` to also build an FTS5 index over the article text itself (tokenizer auto-selected: character-trigram for Japanese/Chinese/Korean, word-based for space-delimited languages):

+    $ wp2txt --build-index --fulltext --lang=ja
+    $ wp2txt --search "タイムループ" --in-category "映画作品" -D 3 --lang=ja

+Search hits report the article, section, and a snippet; totals are exhaustive counts, so `0 matches` is a verifiable absence claim for that dump version.
+The index is contentless (stores only the inverted index; snippets are re-rendered from the dump), keeping disk overhead moderate.

 ## MCP Server (LLM Integration)

 `wp2txt-mcp` exposes a local dump to LLM agents (Claude, ChatGPT, Gemini, local models — any MCP-capable client) via the Model Context Protocol: